-Cancer occurs when cell divides out of control, results in clump called tumours.
-Despite the presence of the normal vascular system, tumours induce growth of new vessels, called "angiogenesis" into the tumour, due to vast need of oxygen and nutrients for growth.
+the normal vascular system, tumours induce growth of new vessels, called "angiogenesis" into the tumour, due to vast need of oxygen and nutrients for growth.
 Cancer cells can spread to other parts of the body through the blood circulation or lymph system called metastasis and accelerates the uptake of most of the nutrients and oxygen by the cancer cells.
-The common cancer types include Bladder Cancer, Breast Cancer, Colon and Rectal Cancer, Endometrial Cancer, Kidney Cancer, Leukemia, Liver, Lung Cancer, Melanoma, Non-Hodgkin Lymphoma, Pancreatic Cancer, Prostate Cancer, Thyroid Cancer etc. of which breast cancer is the most common type of cancer.
+The common cancer types includes Bladder Cancer, Breast Cancer, Colon and Rectal Cancer, Endometrial Cancer, Kidney Cancer, Leukemia, Liver, Lung Cancer, Melanoma, Non-Hodgkin Lymphoma, Pancreatic Cancer, Prostate Cancer, Thyroid Cancer etc. of which breast cancer is the most common type of cancer.

 Breast cancer is the most common cancer among females and second leading cause of deaths among women worldwide [1].
-Statistical data revealed annual morbidity and mortality of breast cancer are escalate in which more than 1.7 million women are diagnosed globally with breast cancer and more than 502,000 of them die because of breast cancer.
+Statistical data's revealed annual morbidity and mortality of breast cancer are escalate in which more than 1.7 million women are diagnosed globally with breast cancer and more than 502,000 of them die because of breast cancer.
 The disease accounts for more than 1.6% of female mortality globally [2].
-Breast cancer is a major public health problem increasingly predominant in lowand middle-income countries, where incidence rates have been increased by up to 5% per year.
+Breast cancer is a major public health problem increasingly predominant in low and middle income countries, where incidence rates have been increased by up to 5% per year.
 According to the World Health Organization, the incidence rates in the developing countries are more because growing urbanization and adoption of Western lifestyles [3].
 The global burden of breast cancer is expected to 2 million by 2030 [4].